MayKoder/Space-Partitioning/docs/index.md

 ---
 ## How can we solve this problem

-So, space partitioning can lead to a lot of implementations depending on what you want to solve, if you are doing a 3D renderer, you want to solve something like the VSD problem and then you need to create some sort of BSP tree or frustrum culling to render a 3D space into a 2D surface.
+So, space partitioning can lead to a lot of implementations depending on what you want to solve, if you are doing a 3D renderer, you want to solve something like the VSD problem and then you need to create some sort of BSP tree or frustum culling to render a 3D space into a 2D surface.

 <br>
 <p align="center">